-- Bentley Wood High School is delighted with the exceptional progress Year 11 students have made.
-Our latest Progress 8 of 1.34 puts Bentley Wood amongst the top 10 schools in England; - The successful award of two Condition Improvement Fund projects to make building improvements; - Effective and targeted intervention which also included running a very successful summer school; - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff.
+- Bentley Wood High School is delighted with the exceptional progress Year 11 students have made, including their Progress 8 of 1.03, the school continues on an upward trajectory of improved outcomes at both KS4 and KS5. - The successful award of another Condition Improvement Fund project to make improvements across the premises. - Effective and targeted intervention for students across the age ranges.
+This also includes running a very successful summer school for the new Year 6 intake, targeting particular students who need extensive transition support. - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff. - End of Key Stage 2 results for children reaching the expected standard in reading, writing and maths were well above the national average. - Year 1 phonics scores were above national comparators. - Aylward achieved the Healthy Schools Award. - Ofsted described Aylward as having an ambitious curriculum.